 A domain name is the fundamental part of your website’s address on the web.
 In the web address…

 …the domain name is mylittledomain.com.
-If there were no www or it the .com was followed by /more, the domain name still would be just the mylittledomain.com part.
+If there were no www — or if the .com (or .org, etc.) was followed by more — the domain name still is just mylittledomain.com.

 Domain names are acquired by, essentially, leasing them from a domain name registrar.
 Whoever controls the account at that registrar has control of your domain name.
 The best security for your domain name is to also own and have exclusive control of the account used to register it.
-If you choose to outsource that level of detail, use someone very trustworthy — a domain name can be a precious asset.
+If you choose to delegate or outsource that level of detail, use someone very trustworthy — a domain name can be one of your most precious assets.

 Care about your web server (but don’t buy one).